-Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 To Take On Hard-Punching Kovalev
+Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 Lbs To Take On Hard-Punching Kovalev

 ESPN commentator and former welterweight title holder Timothy Bradley expects the “finesse” of Alvarez to prevail over the larger, harder-hitting Kovalev.

-“It’s no joke moving up two weight classes,” Bradley said in an ESPN.com interview.
+“It’s no joke moving up two weight classes,” Bradley said in an ESPN interview.
 “But I’ve always said, when you have a more creative guy against someone who can punch, finesse will beat a puncher.”

 Another ESPN boxing expert, Dan Rafael, said that a younger version of Kovalev would have defeated Alvarez “handily.”
 But not today’s version.